azizamari/InventoryManagement/README.md

 # InventoryManagement
-## This is an interesting I'm currently working on
+## This is an interesting project I'm currently working on
 #### Technical Stack:
 * ASP.NET Core
 * C#